kinnison/linkdoku/components/ts-cs-header.md

 > way through as this includes instructions on how to report problems
 > to us if any occur.**

+# Personal data and use of cookies and local storage on Linkdoku

+Whether you log into Linkdoku or not, the website will store which tutorials you've viewed and which of these terms and conditions you have agreed to.
+While popup messages are being displayed these are also stored in your browser.

+Finally, if you choose to log in to Linkdoku then a cookie will be stored in your browser which is encrypted and contains information from the identity provider you chose to use to log in with.
+A role will be created on the Linkdoku site which is initialised with the name that provider supplied to us, but which you can override at will.

+If you have any concerns about Linkdoku's storage of personally identifying data, please contact us at the enforcement address listed in the code of conduct below.

+## Right to be forgotten

+Because Linkdoku is, primarily, a service to allow people to store and retrieve Sudoku puzzles, the deletion of data is not a common action;
+however everyone has the right to be forgotten and if you feel that you no longer want any data associated with your account to be accessible via Linkdoku then please contact the enforcement address listed in the code of conduct below to request the removal of that data.

 # Licence terms for contributions

 Any content that is contributed to Linkdoku remains the property